yashica95/startup_funding/README.md

 1. Number of Fundings increased from 2016 to 2017 but since then there has been a steady decrease in the number of fundings.Though 2016 is the year with most number of funding deals, it is the year with the lowest sum
 ![](https://github.com/yashica95/startup_funding/blob/master/images/overall_trend.png)
 2. Flipkart and Paytm were the top startups to receive the highest funding till date.
-Flipkart got the maximum one time funding of ~ $250 Billion in 2017 from Softbank in a Private Equity deal.
+Flipkart got the maximum one-time funding of ~ $250 Billion in 2017 from Softbank in a Private Equity deal.
 ![](https://github.com/yashica95/startup_funding/blob/master/images/facebook%26paytm%20.png)
-3. While 2016 had the most number of fundings, 2017 saw highest total funding recieved by indian startups.
+3. While 2016 had the most number of fundings, 2017 saw highest total funding received by indian startups.
 Since then the trend has been downward.
-4. Consumer Internet tops the most number of Fundings received whereas E-commerce industry saw the highest total funding amount recieved till date.
+4. Consumer Internet tops the most number of Fundings received whereas E-commerce industry saw the highest total funding amount received to date.
 5. Bengaluru seems to be the top choice for startups and investors in India.
 But its popularity is on a decline now.
 ![](https://github.com/yashica95/startup_funding/blob/master/images/fundings_by_location.png)
 6. Seed Funding is the most common type of funding, followed by Private Equity.
 Other funding deals like Debt Funding, Series A,B and C form only ~2.5% of all deals.
 This suggest most startups in India are quite young.